 The DSI General Integrity Program must be successfully completed.
 This program consists of the following 2 elements:

-If you want to certify yourself for the DSI Securities Trader register, you must have completed one of the following courses:
+If you want to certify yourself for the DSI Securities Trader register, you must have completed the following course: CFA level I or other foreign equivalent.

 During a 12-month period (fulltime equivalent) over the past five years, the Certified Professional has spent a substantial portion of his/her time on register-related activities, whether in the current position or in previous positions.